Your Music School makes the difference.

 For music schools, this means less effort in recruiting new students over time.

 A collaboration is not based on a fixed template.
 It develops through dialogue.
-Together, we create a model that integrates into your existing school routine and is built to last.
+Together, we create a model that fits into your school's everyday life and is built to last.
+It is tailored to your school.
+Whether it is the size of your school, the instruments offered, existing early childhood programs, or the desired duration, a pilot phase, one school year, or a longer-term collaboration.